 Processing of your information is typically a lot faster compared to any traditional loan application.
 Most merchant cash advance providers approve or decline your request in as soon as 24 hours of submission along with all additional documents allowing for assessment of your application.

-It is important to know that you may be required to switch your credit card payment processor as a condition to obtain the merchant cash advance.
+It is important to know that you may be required to switch your credit card payment processor as a condition to obtaining the merchant cash advance.
 This is done only if your provider is usually working with a certain one.
-This could cause slight inconvenience that can be quickly resolved.
+This could cause the slight inconvenience that can be quickly resolved.

 Once all details are in place, your merchant cash advance provider deposits the advance you are approved for into the small business account.
 Repayment is most often set to start immediately, depending on your arrangements with the merchant cash provider and the credit card payment processor.